 Regulatory clearance is also an essential factor.
 There are only a handful of companies have FDA approval and/or CE marks for their AI solutions, and it’s important to choose a vendor that has demonstrated regulatory consistency across their product lines.
 Another consideration is ensuring an AI company that is committed to enterprise AI.
 This means the developer will work with you as a partner to enable seamless integration of AI across your organization and tailor solutions to unique needs.
 Read more about choosing an AI partner here.

 Integrating AI into your workflow is simple if you work with a solution that’s designed specifically for medical best practice, in the medical practice.

 Choosing an AI company like Aidoc allows you to trust the experts as they manage your integration seamlessly.
-With our vendor agnostic approach, we can integrate into any IT system and any PACS or RIS software.
+With our vendor-agnostic approach, we can integrate into any IT system and any PACS or RIS software.
 Aidoc’s lightweight deployment process is very straightforward with minimal disruption to business and workflow during the installation periods.
 Starting with back-end deployment, Aidoc installs the AI orchestrator – the core of the solution that routes all studies to and from secure servers – using a remote installation technique on your institution’s network.
-After the orchestrator is deployed, the front-end part of the AI solution is added, called the widget.
+After the orchestrator is deployed, the front-end part of the AI solution is installed, called the widget.

 This is what radiologists and other providers see on their computer screens, enabling the prioritizing of urgent cases and acting as an Always-on safety net.
 Once integrated, AI only gets better.
 Adding new features or solutions can happen with the click of a button.